-The Center for Ethics and Education will be holding its Graduate Institute in the Philosophy of Education in the 2020-2021 academic year!
+The Center for Ethics and Education will be holding its Graduate Institute in the Philosophy of Education in 2022-23!

-The application for the 2020-21 graduate institute is closed.
+The application for the 2022-23 Graduate Institute is now closed.

 Diana Hess, the dean of UW-Madison’s School of Education, hosted the 2018-2019 McPherson Fellows, along with Center staff, at her home for dinner during the 2018 summer course.